mohabhassan/NightFall/README.md

 Spearhead:

-1. Use moh_spearhead_server.exe shipped in the release package.
+1. Use moh_spearhead_server.exe & BTPatch.dll shipped in the release package.
 2. Extract mainta contents from release package to mainta directory.
 3. You're good to go!

 Breakthrough:

-1. Use moh_Breakthrough_server.exe shipped in the release package.
+1. Use moh_Breakthrough_server.exe & BTPatch.dll shipped in the release package.
 2. Extract maintt contents from release package to maintt directory.
 3. You're good to go!